codecrafters-io/grep-tester/docs/grep-breakdown.md

 ./your_program.sh
 ```

 It will then run multiple `grep` commands to find matches in a single file.
 The tester will then verify that all matching lines are printed to stdout.
-It'll also verify that the exit code is 0 if there are matching lines and 1 if not.
+It'll also verify that the exit code is 0 if there are matching lines, and 1 if there are not.

 ```
 [setup] $ echo "2024-01-01 ERROR: Database connection failed" > app.log